 - cheat (v.)

-- mid-15c., "to escheat," a shortening of Old French escheat, legal term for revision of property to the state when the owner dies without heirs, literally "that which falls to one," past participle of escheoir "befall by chance, happen, devolve," from Vulgar Latin *excadere "to fall away," from Latin ex- "out" (see ex-) + cadere "to fall" (see case (n.1)).
-Also cf. escheat.
+- mid-15c., "to escheat," a shortening of Old French escheat, legal term for revision of property to the state when the owner dies without heirs, literally "that which falls to one," past participle of escheoir "happen, befall, occur, take place; fall due; lapse (legally)," from Late Latin *excadere "fall away, fall out," from Latin ex- "out" (see ex-) + cadere "to fall" (see case (n.1)).
+Also compare escheat.
 The royal officers evidently had a low reputation.
 Meaning evolved through "confiscate" (mid-15c.) to "deprive unfairly" (1580s).
 To cheat on (someone) "be sexually unfaithful" first recorded 1934.
 Related: Cheated; cheating.

 - cheat (n.)